What will the future of business analytics look like? If only you could ask someone from the future for advice—or better yet, see it for yourself.

 2. SMBs will deploy BI exclusively from the cloud

 Shifts in business intelligence delivery from on-premise to Software-as-a-Service (SaaS) will encourage small business adoption of BI tools.
 Over the past decade, we’ve seen the proliferation of cloud in business.
 According to Gartner, by 2020, a corporate “no-cloud” policy will be as rare as a “no-internet” policy is today.

 Cloud deployments help reduce the cost of ownership and speed time to delivery for BI software.
 Small businesses typically don’t need to make considerations for vast databases of on-premise legacy content—as is often the case in large-sized companies—and can therefore more easily link their data sources with cloud-based BI software.

-Self-service BI tools have invented someone called a citizen analyst.
+Self-service BI tools have invented someone called a citizen data scientist.
 Self-service BI solutions are low-learning curve BI software.
 They feature accessible user interfaces to accomplish things such as data visualization, dashboard sharing, and report analysis without requiring users to have a background in statistical analysis.
 These types of tools are well-suited for small businesses to get up and running with BI.

 Sam Underwood, VP of Business Strategy with Futurety, spotlights a trend in the marketplace.
 Vendors are starting to focus on employees who are likely managing data analytics on top of their core job responsibilities:

 “One example is the evolution of data visualization tools from being very large and unwieldy to cloud-based, graphical, and simple to use (Google Data Studio, TapClicks).
 This new wave of data analytics tools makes it a breeze for anyone to get started in less than 30 minutes and start making their existing data work to drive new strategies,” Underwood said.

 Dashboard Creation Tools in Google Data Studio (Source)